 To prepare your vegetables slice the peppers, mushrooms, and red cabbage into thin slices.
 Cut the broccoli into small bite-sized pieces.

-I would limit your stir-fry add-ins to 5 or less, otherwise you’ll have to cook in batches or end up with a mushy mess.
+I would limit your stir-fry add-ins to 5 or fewer, otherwise, you’ll have to cook in batches or end up with a mushy mess.

 Most cruciferous vegetables are packed with folate and vitamin K and tend to be rich in fiber but low in calories (1).

 To shorten the cooking time even further, utilize our meal prep-friendly Trifecta A La Carte Vegetables such as our mushrooms, broccoli, zucchini, or asparagus.
 All come pre-cooked and ready to heat in under 2 minutes.

 Large skillet, Wok, or Cast-Iron Skillet?
 Choose your cookware and heat it over high heat and never turn it down.